 What are the benefits of a parent-facing stroller?

 A parent-facing stroller has multiple health benefits for you as well as your little one.
-As you give eye contact and more of your attention to them, they're more likely to speak back to you when you talk to them.
-Plus, some research has found that it can even lower their heart rate and help them to fall asleep quicker than if they were in a forward-facing pushchair.
+As you make eye contact and pay more attention to them, they're more likely to speak back to you when you talk to them.
+Plus, some research has found that it can even lower their heart rate and help them fall asleep quicker than if they were in a forward-facing pushchair.

 Some parent-facing strollers are only suitable for use from six months, but there's usually an accessory you can buy to adapt it for use before six months, so factor this into your budget or look for one designed for use from birth instead.